justarandomgeek/factorio-utility-combinators/Readme.md

 ## Research Combinator

 Outputs the science packs required for the current research, the number of reserach cycles (signal-black), and the current progress in percent (signal-grey).
 If the Signal Strings Library is installed, also outputs the name of the current research.

+## Large Combinator

+A normal constant combinator with 1000 slots for signals.